benhutchison/GettingWorkDoneWithExtensibleEffects/exercise5/README.md

 Try changing `Scanner.pathScan` to use `runWriterUnsafe[Log](println)`.

+### :pencil: _Write Code_

-2. You'll observe that we are no longer returning our logs, so there are now compiler errors in `Scanner.scanReport` and `Scanner.main`.
+You'll observe that we are no longer returning our logs, so there are now compiler errors in `Scanner.scanReport` and `Scanner.main`.
 Fix these so that the program compiles and runs again.

+### :pencil: _Write Code_

-3. Quite alot of code had to be touched just to change the logging strategy!
+Quite alot of code had to be touched just to change the logging strategy!
 Try to re-organize the code so that changes to logging are more contained.

 In all the examples so far, we've done processing over the result of Eff interpretation.
 This had some benefits, like